-Refer to the OpenVMS Operating System Software Product Description (SPD 25.01.xx) for hardware requirements and processor support.
+Refer to the HP OpenVMS for Integrity Servers and HP OpenVMS Alpha Operating Systems Software Product Description (SPD 82.35.xx) for hardware requirements and processor support.
 Reference can be made to the configuration charts listed in the OpenVMS Operating System SPD.
 For general device or controller descriptions, please refer to the Networks and Communications Buyers Guide.